 Monique and I were supposed to go out for some drinks that night and I was honestly looking forward to it.
 Then it rained, and I waited and waited for her message.
 When I woke up, I got a missed call and 3 sms from her.
 I said sorry that I zonked out early.

 Bravo arranges island hopping tours and airport transfer.
 The van service that I hired the first time didn’t reply to my message.
-I wonder if it’s because I wasn’t able to pay them, but then it’s not like it’s my fault.
-I mentioned it to Binay about it you know.
+I wonder if it’s because I wasn’t able to pay them, but then it’s not like it’s my fault, I mentioned it to Binay you know.
 To get to the airport, I took Bravo’s van service for ₱400 ($7.91).
 I was alone in the van and we reached the airport in only 30 minutes.

 Already I am planning to go back to Siargao next year and when I do, I will still choose Bravo Beach Resort.
 And I won’t forget to bring my ear plugs.

 Someone’s at the door, struggling to open it.
 It’s not easy turning the knob.
 I remember what Monique, one of the resort’s staff, told me earlier when she led me to this room, “You got to keep turning the key to the right, one of the guests told me the trick.”